isaacarnault/terraform-cloud/Part_5_Sentinel_Policies_and_Policy_Sets.md

-Taking part 5 is not mandatory.<br>
+Doing part 5 is not mandatory.<br>

 But if we want to take advantage of your `Team & Governance plan` trial plan, we can set a Sentinel policy and a new Policy set.